MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 - [**Calling Plan**](#teams-phone-with-calling-plan).
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.

-- [**Operator Connect**](#teams-phone-with-operator-connect), which is currently available only in **public preview.**  With Operator Connect, if your existing carrier is a participant in the Microsoft Operator Connect program, they can manage PSTN calling and Session Border Controllers (SBCs).
+- [**Operator Connect**](#teams-phone-with-operator-connect).
+With Operator Connect, if your existing carrier is a participant in the Microsoft Operator Connect program, they can manage PSTN calling and Session Border Controllers (SBCs).

 - [**Direct Routing**](#teams-phone-with-direct-routing), which enables you to use your own PSTN carrier by connecting your Session Border Controller(s) (SBC) to Teams Phone.